TheDiscordian/onebot/README.md

 There's a getting started guide in [GettingStarted.md](./GettingStarted.md).

+Build the bot with `make build`.

-Run the bot via `./tools/rundev.sh`.
+Run the bot with `make run`.

+Build everything and run with `make dev`.
 Note: This will also trigger `tools/updatelicense.py`, which is a recursive function.

-Build the plugins via `./tools/buildplugins.sh`.
-This will build all the plugins in the plugins directory.
+Build the plugins via `make plugins` and `make protocols`.
+This will build all the plugins in the plugins directory, and all the protocol plugins in the protocols directory.

-Check code correctness via `./tools/checkcode.sh`.
+Check code correctness via `make check`.
 Note: This tool outputs suggestions, make sure to ask before making changes to already comitted code based on these guidelines.